benamine19/microhack2/README.md

-### Build Flow Backend
+###Build Flow Backend
-Welcome to Build Flow Backend, a smart task management platform tailored for construction teams.
-This Django-based backend provides the core functionalities for managing tasks, schedules, and workflows within construction projects.
+Welcome to the Build Flow Backend, a smart task management platform designed for construction teams, catering to workers in the field such as masons on construction sites.
+This Django-based backend provides essential functionalities for managing tasks, schedules, and workflows, with specific features tailored for construction workers equipped with camera-enabled helmets for progress tracking.

-### Features
+###Features
-Task Management: Organize tasks related to construction projects efficiently.
+Task Management: Efficiently organize tasks related to construction projects.
 Workflow Automation: Implement automated workflows to streamline processes.
 User Authentication: Secure user authentication and access control.
-API Endpoints: Expose RESTful APIs for seamless integration with frontend applications.
+AI-Powered Task Progress Tracking: Utilize AI to assess task progress based on field photos.
-Setup Instructions
+Installation Guide
 Follow these steps to set up the Build Flow Backend on your local machine:

-### Prerequisites
+###Prerequisites
-Python (3.x recommended)
+Python (preferably version 3.x)
 Pip (Python package installer)
 Virtualenv (recommended for creating isolated Python environments) Installation